 The Commercial Vehicle Infrastructure Integration (CVII) program was created to demonstrate connected vehicle applications for commercial vehicles in the New York City region.
 The CVII program developed, tested, and demonstrated commercial vehicle based data communication with 5.9 GHz DSRC roadside and on-board equipment and software.
-Test corridors include 13 miles along the I-87 Spring Valley Corridor and 42 miles along the I-495 Long Island Expressway.
-The project received \$1.5 million in funding from the I-95 Corridor Coalition for 2007 and 2008 with an additional \$400,000 available for 2009 and 2010 (I-95 Corridor Coalition 2013).
-The team doing the work was led by Volvo Technology of America, and partners include Kapsch, Booz Allen, Cambridge Systematics, Southwest Research Institute, and Fitzgerald & Halliday.
+Test corridors included 13 miles along the I-87 Spring Valley Corridor and 42 miles along the I-495 Long Island Expressway.
+The project received \$1.5 million in funding from the I-95 Corridor Coalition for 2007 and 2008 with an additional \$400,000 available for 2009 and 2010.110 The team doing the work was led by Volvo Technology of America, and partners included Kapsch, Booz Allen, Cambridge Systematics, Southwest Research Institute, and Fitzgerald & Halliday.
 Phase 1 of the program began in May 2009 and finished in May 2011.
 The final report for Phase 1 was submitted in December 2011.
-Phase 2 would include testing heavy-duty to light-duty vehicle driver safety warnings and grade crossing driver warnings.
-A Phase 3 was also proposed and would focus on real time routing with driver warnings (I-95 Corridor Coalition 2013).
-There is no indication that there has been further activity on this project since the end of 2011.
+Additional phases had been proposed for the project.
+A second phase would have included testing heavy-duty to light-duty vehicle driver safety warnings and grade crossing driver warnings.
+A third phase would have focused on real time routing with driver warnings.
+There is no indication that there has been further activity on this project since the end of 2011.111